doc-detective/doc-detective.github.io/docs/get-started/tutorials/fill-fields.md

                         "headless": false,
 ```

 The form in this example is too large to fit on the screen.
-We can set the window and viewport to the full size, even if it isn't displayed at this time.
-This is important for taking screenshots, which are covered in a later tutorial.
+The window and viewport can be set to the full size, even if it isn't displayed at this time.
+This is important for taking screenshots, which this tutorial covers.

 ```json
                         "window": {